 Synonyms: familial non-haemolytic hyperbilirubinaemia, constitutional hepatic dysfunction, Gilbert-Meulengracht syndrome, benign constitutional unconjugated hyperbilirubinaemia.

 Gilbert's syndrome is characterised by a mild and intermittent unconjugated hyperbilirubinaemia, with no evidence of haemolysis or liver disease, and with normal liver function tests.
 It is usually an autosomal recessive disorder and is a common cause of unconjugated hyperbilirubinaemia.
 There have been some reports of heterozygous cases, mainly within Asian populations.

 It was first described in 1901 by Nicolas Augustin Gilbert and Dominique Lereboullet.

-Gilbert's syndrome affects 5-10% of people in Western Europe.
+Gilbert's syndrome affects 5-10% of the Western European population.
 The worldwide prevalence of Gilbert's syndrome varies considerably depending on which diagnostic criteria are used.
 Men are more commonly affected than women.

 However, many cases remain undiagnosed so true prevalence is unknown.

 Patients with Gilbert's syndrome have a defect in the gene that encodes for the conjugating enzyme uridine diphosphate glucuronosyltransferase 1A1 (UGT1A1), which results in a 60-70% reduction in the liver's ability to conjugate bilirubin.
 More than 100 different mutations have been identified in the UGT1A1 gene and their frequencies differ amongst different ethnic groups[2, 3].

 It is a benign condition and it is not associated with liver disease or reduced life expectancy, genetic counselling is not necessary.